-OK, now I have to solve The Riddle of the Koh-i-Noor.
-Challenge accepted!
-Larry Harry Flashman King, when he was Thomas Hughes created Flashman, then 'Flashman and the Mountain of Light' (Koh-i-Noor means Mountain of Light) became a historic novel-noir.
-Published in 1969, George MacDonald Fraser adopts anti-hero Flashman's later life for 12 novels, where the school bully becomes an illustrious Victorian Soldier while remaining a scoundrel, a liar, a thief, a coward, and above all, a toady.
-Through a combination of luck and cunning he ends up proclaimed the hero!
-The Flashman Papers are purported to be written by Henry Paget Flashman and discovered in a trunk after his death - AND most readers thought the Flashman Papers were real!
+...OK, so now I have to solve The Riddle of the Koh-i-Noor.
+Challenge accepted! ...
+Larry 'Harry Flashman' King, when he was author Thomas Hughes, created Flashman, then Flashman and the Mountain of Light (Koh-i-Noor means Mountain of Light) became a historic novel-noir.
+Published in 1969, George MacDonald Fraser adopts anti-hero Flashman's later life for 12 novels, where the school bully becomes an illustrious Victorian soldier while remaining a scoundrel, a liar, a thief, a coward, and above all, a toady.
+Through a combination of luck and cunning, he ends up proclaimed the hero!
+The Flashman Papers are purported to be written by Henry Paget Flashman and discovered in a trunk after his death-and most readers thought the Flashman Papers were real!

 'This 9th volume of The Flashman Papers, The Mountain of Light, finds that history's most unheroic hero, Sir Harry Flashman, is back in India...

-The British Empire needs a man to satisfy insatiable lust and indulge in ungentlemanly acts; fortunately it has Harry Flashman!
-And with the Mighty Sikh Army poised to invade India, our hero is sent by Her Majesty's Secret Service to spy on the corrupt Court of Lahore on India's Northwest Frontier.
-Flashy deals with a ravishing Maharani, and her equally sex-hungry maid.
-He joins forces with adventurers with royal ambitions, and attempts to win the brightest jewel in England's imperial crown, the Koh-i-Noor Diamond, at the cost of something he will never miss - namely, his honor.'
+The British Empire needs a man to satisfy insatiable lust and indulge in ungentlemanly acts; fortunately, it has Harry Flashman!
+And with the mighty Sikh Army poised to invade India, our hero is sent by Her Majesty's Secret Service to spy on the corrupt Court of Lahore on India's Northwest Frontier.
+Flashy deals with a ravishing Maharani and her equally sex-hungry maid.
+He joins forces with adventurers with royal ambitions and attempts to win the brightest jewel in England's imperial crown, the Koh-i-Noor diamond, at the cost of something he will never miss - namely, his honor.'

 Satires tell exaggerated truths depending on their politics, and these were more than a little misogynistic.
-Maharani Jindan Kaur, is portrayed as the Messalina of the Punjab with the Koh-i-Noor diamond in her bellybutton, deserving of beheading as was Emperor Claudius' wife Messalina Valeria!

-Now where to begin?...After rickshaw racing from Nathan Road, I was in the Peninsula Hong Kong overlooking the harbor, where in 1978 the water was across the road, and you could board a yacht for lunch, that today is a jungle of steel ingenuity....Dining with Earle Turow of San Francisco Shirtworks, he said, "Leslie, you must go to India, it's the last Frontier" - Always shopping, I was at the Sausalito Saturday Flea market with Sandy Swenson, my partner in contract design for Star of India.
-We were both previously Corporate, she with Esprit, and I with New York firms like Crazy Horse, and then in San Francisco, all Asian made Tami Sportswear.
-At Marin's Saturday Sausalito Flea, the Library Angel gave me a book by Lalla of Kashmir: 'Wander my poor soul, you are not going home anytime soon' ....then echoing in my head, 'India - India'.
+Maharani Jindan Kaur is portrayed as the Messalina of the Punjab with the Koh-i-Noor diamond in her bellybutton, deserving of beheading as was Emperor Claudius' wife, Messalina Valeria! ....
+Now where to begin?-After rickshaw racing from Nathan Road, I was in the Peninsula Hotel Hong Kong overlooking the harbor, where in 1978 the water was across the road, and you could board a yacht for lunch; that today is a jungle of steel ingenuity.
+Dining with the very suave Earle Turow of San Francisco Shirtworks, he said, "Leslie, you must go to India; it's the last frontier."-Always shopping, I was at the Sausalito Saturday Flea with Sandy Swenson, my partner in contract design for Star of India.
+We were both previously corporate, she with Esprit and I with New York firms like Crazy Horse and then in San Francisco, all Asian-made Tami Sportswear.
+At the Saturday Flea, the Library Angel gave me a book by 14th-century mystic/poet Lalla of Kashmir: 'Wander, my poor soul, you are not going home anytime soon,' then echoing in my head, 'India - India'.

-After Tokyo and Hong Kong shopping stops, we arrived in New Delhi on Jan.18,1979.
+After Tokyo and Hong Kong shopping stops, we arrived in New Delhi on Jan.
+18, 1979.
 (Sting was chatting with us at breakfast in the Keio Plaza.
-'What are you doing in Tokyo?' we asked.
-'I'm with The Police' he replied.
-'Dum da dum dum' we hummed under our breaths - because we didn't realize who The Police were until we saw the road crew in the lobby!)
-We arrived in the thick fog that is Delhi in January, into a metal domed airport hangar.
-Outside, the hangar was encircled with bronze skin natives, blanketed in woolen shawls and head scarves, playing music from their scratchy electronics, blowing smoke from bidi cigarettes, and for the first time in my life, I exhaled with a sigh of relief -somehow I knew, I was finally home!
+"What are you doing in Tokyo?" we asked.
+"I'm with The Police," he replied.
+'Dum da dum dum,' we hummed under our breaths-because we didn't realize who The Police were until we saw the road crew in the lobby!) ...
+We arrived in the thick fog of Delhi in January, into a metal-domed airplane hangar.
+Outside the hangar was encircled with bronze-skinned natives, blanketed in woolen shawls and headscarves, playing music from scratchy electronics, blowing smoke from bidi cigarettes, and for the first time in my life, I exhaled with a sigh of relief-somehow I knew I was finally home!